Spurgeon scores 2, Stalock gets shutout as Wild top Canucks

 Game 2 of the best-of-five series is Tuesday.

-Minnesota didn’t give up the middle lane to the Canucks and allowed few clean entries over the Wild’s blue-line.
+Minnesota didn’t give up the middle lane to the Canucks and allowed few clean entries over the Wild’s blue line.

+“We’ve got to get to the inside and make it hard for their goalie,” Canucks defenceman Alex Edler said.
+“Usually in the playoffs, it comes down to special teams and tonight we lost that battle.”

 The Canucks mustered just four shots on goal in the third period and none on a late power play.